GAGHL/GAGHL_AVR_UART/README.md

-# GAGHL_UART
+# GAGHL_AVR_UART

 **A lightweight and minimal UART driver for AVR microcontrollers**

-GAGHL_UART is a simple and efficient UART (Universal Asynchronous Receiver/Transmitter) driver written in C, designed for use with AVR-based systems.
-It supports basic UART operations including initialization, transmitting and receiving data, sending strings from RAM or program memory, and converting integers to ASCII formats (decimal and hex).
+GAGHL_AVR_UART is a simple UART (Universal Asynchronous Receiver/Transmitter) driver written in C, designed for use with AVR-based systems.
+It supports basic UART operations including initialization, transmitting & receiving data, sending strings from RAM or program memory, and converting integers to ASCII formats (decimal & hex).

 ## 📦 Features

 - ✅ Baud rate selection for `F_CPU = 8MHz` or `16MHz`
-- ✅ Compile-time configuration
 - ✅ Send:
   - Single characters
   - Null-terminated strings from RAM